ts4z/barge-rulebook/src/preface.md

 Many folks have helped maintain the rulebook (or *a* rulebook) in fits and starts and a few different versions.
-Nick Christenson maintained the first one on the BARGE website used for a dealer's choice tournament.
-In 2015, for the 25th BARGE event, Patrick Milligan produced a rulebook for the 25-Game mixed game event.
-In 2016, this was extended for the 26-game mixed game event, and converted to the first LaTeX-based version, by Chris Mecklin.
+Nick Christenson maintained the first one on the [BARGE](https://www.barge.org/barge/) website used for a Dealer's Choice tournament.
+In 2015, for the [25th BARGE event](https://www.barge.org/barge/2015/), Patrick Milligan produced a rulebook for the 25-Game mixed game event.
+In [2016](https://www.barge.org/2016/), this was extended for the 26-game mixed game event, and converted to the first LaTeX-based version, by Chris Mecklin.
 Chris updated the rulebook through 2021, and Tim started updating it in 2024.